Speaking: Grammar in Speaking B1 - Lesson 5: Using Simple Passive Voice in Explanations

 Using Simple Passive Voice in Explanations

-Sometimes, the person or thing that does an action (the "doer") is not important, is obvious, or is unknown.
-In these cases, we can use the Passive Voice2 to focus on the action itself and the thing that receives the action.
+Sometimes, the person who does an action is unknown or not important.
+In these cases, we use the Passive Voice to focus on the action itself.

 Present Simple Passive